delphix/linux-pkg/README.md

 [here](https://docs.delphix.com/pages/viewpage.action?spaceKey=RE&title=New+Branching+Mechanism).
 When creating a new branch or release for the Delphix Appliance, an external script should create the relevant branch or tag for each repository.
-The branch or tag should then be passed to the build in the `DEFAULT_BRANCH` environment variable.
+The branch or tag should then be passed to the build in the `DEFAULT_GIT_BRANCH` environment variable.

 ### Future work